Aayush-0910/Stone-Paper-Scissors-game/README.md

 # RPS Pro - A Stone, Paper, Scissors Game

-This is a professional and engaging web-based implementation of the classic game "Stone, Paper, Scissors".
+This is a engaging web-based implementation of the classic game "Stone, Paper, Scissors".
 It's built with modern web technologies and features a clean, responsive user interface, and online multiplayer.

 ## Features